jiigrec/mumblecop-mp3/README.md

 # Installation

-Just put the jy.tb file in the plugins folder of mumblecop, then restart it.
+Just put the jy.rb file in the plugins folder of mumblecop, then restart it.
 Done !

 # Usage

 The easiest part !
-All you need is a link so a mp3.
+All you need is a link to any mp3.
 Type in the mc mp3 command followed by the URL of that mp3 file of yours, and mumblecop should play it, or queue it if something else is already playing.

 # Support